biojava/biojava-tutorial/structure/alignment.md

 ![Alignment GUI](img/alignment_gui.png)

-You can manually select protein chains, domains, or custom files to be aligned.
+You can manually select structure chains, domains, or custom files to be aligned.
 Try to align 2hyn vs. 1zll.
 This will show the results in a graphical way, in
 3D: